dhan-t/IT-Ticketing-System/README.md

 ## Seed instructions

-The database is initialized by the SQL scripts in the `db/init` folder, but the demo data and sample users are loaded through the API seed script.
+The database is initialized by the SQL scripts in the `db/init` folder, and the demo data is loaded through the API seed script.

 Run this after the containers are up: